FICS/disentangling_categorization/README.md

 rsync -avh --progress $DATA_ROOT/dataset/CUB_200_2011/cropped_split/test/ $DATA_ROOT/dataset/cub200_cropped_seed=100/test_cropped
 ```
 7. Augment the training set using `python $DISENT_ROOT/data/augment_cub200.py --seed <some integer>`
-8. (optional) Run `data/dataset_statistics.py` to get the updated mean/std values, then add them to config.py.
+8. (optional) Run `data/dataset_statistics.py --dataset cub200` to get the updated mean/std values, then add them to config.py.
 This is only if you want to train a percept model from scratch using CUB200, instead of using ImageNet weights.
 9. Run `data/subsets_cub200.py` to get CUB10 datasets for each multi-agent seed.
-10. (optional) Run `data/dataset_statistics.py` to get the mean/std values of each subset for `config.py`, otherwise just use the statistics for your pre-trained weights (in our case ImageNet).

 ### miniImageNet